Which Reasoning Trajectories Teach Students to Reason Better? A Simple Metric of Informative Alignment: More Results and Analysis

 \subsubsection{Analysis of Datasets Selected by \RatioShort}

 Table~\ref{tab:dataset_comp} shows the data composition of datasets selected by \RatioShort\ across 11 teacher models.
 The resulting distributions vary across student models, demonstrating the metric’s ability to select different teacher trajectories tailored to different students.
 QwQ-32B is generally preferred across student models, consistent with its stable performance.
 For a clearer contrast in data composition among student models, we refer readers to \S~\ref{app:traj_sel_lesst}, where trajectory selection is performed with fewer teachers and consistently strong teachers such as QwQ-32B are removed.
+We release the \RatioShort-selected datasets for five student models on Hugging Face.